 News from Sight Support Ryedale

-Music and Movement.
-Gentle excercise for all.
+Music and Movement for All

 Great Britain’s successful Olympic year has inspired many people across the country to take up a sport and remain active.
 However, for some, this is not always possible due to age, sight or mobility problems.